IntelRealSense/realsense-ros/README.md

 ```

 This will open RViz and display the camera pointcloud and laser scan

+## Additional Non-ROS RealSense standlone utilities
+Although not built as part of this ROS package, the provided librealsense2 library contains additional standalone utilities for Linux and the Intel RealSense camera, including viewers with full control for all camera parameteters.
+Please see the installation guide in librealsense2\README.md for details on compiling and using these utilities.

 ## Known Issues
 * This pre-release software package requires Intel RealSense R410 camera firmware 5.6.4.0 or newer.
 Although it is not built by the ROS instructions above, the librealsense2 package can be built on the commandline using CMake with the parameter "-DBUILD_EXAMPLES-on", which will build a utility called 'cpp-enumerate'.
 This utility will print the version number of your camera